Vey-Digital/vey-digital.github.io/about.md

 • Easy embedding in internal portals or client platforms
 • Scalable design suited to growing small and medium-sized businesses

 Google’s analytics and marketing technologies are recognized globally for their performance, reliability, and integration.
 By leveraging this ecosystem, VeyDigital delivers enterprise-level analytics and marketing insight to smaller organizations without the complexity or cost of traditional enterprise software.
 This approach gives clients clear, connected, and cost-efficient reporting built on proven, industry-leading infrastructure.

 ## Agentic AI Framework

 Our AI solutions follow an agentic architecture that enables them to act autonomously within defined business goals.
-Each agent can retrieve data, detect changes, generate summaries, and deliver updates, turning dashboards into proactive tools that support decision-making.
+Each agent can retrieve data, detect changes, generate summaries, and deliver updates, turning dashboards into proactive tools that support decision making.

 ### Capabilities
 • Automated insight generation and performance monitoring